draialexis/rabbit_island/README.md

 _**Needs further optimization**, please be aware that these rabbits breed like... uh ... llamas or something.
-There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the `run` function will take exponentially more time._
+There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the model's `run` function will keep taking exponentially more time._

 ## Compilation and execution